California Disney characters unionize decades after their Florida peers. Hollywood plays a role - ExBulletin

 Associated Press reporter Amy Taxin in Orange County, California, contributed to this report.

 Mike Schneider's book, Mickey and the Teamsters: A Fight for Fair Unions at Disney, was published in October by University Press of Florida.
-Follow him onformerly Twitter.
+Follow him on X, formerly Twitter.

 |